MicroStrategy/rest-api-docs/docs/common-workflows/make-external-data-available/create-a-dataset-incrementally-with-multiple-requests/workflow-create-a-dataset-incrementally-with-multiple-requests.md

 ---
-title: Workflow Sample - Create a Dataset Incrementally with Multiple Requests
+title: Workflow sample - Create a dataset incrementally with multiple requests
-sidebar_label: Create a Dataset Incrementally with Multiple Requests
+sidebar_label: Create a dataset incrementally with multiple requests
 description: The steps below illustrate the workflow for defining a dataset with one or more tables and then incrementally uploading data to the Intelligence Server with multiple requests, before publishing the final dataset.
 ---